NASCAR Craftsman Truck Series at Kansas Speedway

+Also beginning in 2020, the track began hosting an annual fall race as a replacement for the race at Eldora Speedway due to COVID-19, from 2020–2024, and returning in 2026.
+A third race was added after an event was moved from Chicagoland Speedway due to the COVID-19 pandemic.

-Spring race
+Current race

-The Heart of Health Care 200 is a NASCAR Craftsman Truck Series race at Kansas Speedway in Kansas City, Kansas that has been held since 2001.
-The race is held on the weekend of the NASCAR Cup Series' AdventHealth 400.
-Carson Hocevar is the defending race winner.
+The RaceToStopSuicide.com 200 is a NASCAR Craftsman Truck Series race at Kansas Speedway in Kansas City, Kansas that has been held since 2001.
+The race is held on the weekend of the NASCAR Cup Series' Hollywood Casino 400.
+Kaden Honeycutt is the defending race winner.

 History

 The inaugural race was run on July 7, 2001, and was won by Ricky Hendrick.